hackbg/chainlink-makerdao-automation/README.md

 ## Configuration

-Copy the `.env.example` to `.env` file and make sure you've set all of the following:
+Copy the `.env.example` to `.env` file and make sure you've set all of the following.

 1. Hardhat development environment